4 Day Safari in Kruger Park via Blyde River Canyon on Panorama Route in South Africa

 The Gecko Lapa restaurant serves meals and drinks and provides a wonderful view of the river and typical bushveld scenery as you enjoy breakfast and watch animals grazing in Kruger.
 Groups can arrange an evening meal in the boma with a campfire and listen to the sounds of the nocturnal species such as hyenas and jackals.

-Pick up and leave Johannesburg in our 7 seater microbus with an experienced Kruger Park guide.
+Pick up and leave Johannesburg in the 7-seater micro bus with an experienced Kruger Park guide.
 Travel East across the Highveld grasslands towards the Drakensberg mountains before lunch.
 Visit Three Rondavels in the magnificent Blyde River Canyon, God’s Window & other highlights of the Panorama Route.
-Browse at the informal markets for African curios.
+Browse in the informal markets for African curios.
 Drive down Kowyn’s Pass to Hazyview then on to Sabie River Bush Lodge for overnight.
-Book into an en suite lodge room with aircon & modern furnishings.
+Book into an en suite lodge room with air conditioner & modern furnishings.
 Time to relax on the deck looking across the extensive river for hippos & crocodile.
 Your guide will arrange dinner in the Gecko Lapa restaurant which serves a 3 course meal.
 WiFi is available so you can stay in touch with family & friends.

 Awaken at sunrise, board the safari vehicle then head into Kruger Park for the early morning game drive.
 Travel through bushveld areas and probably along the river looking for Big 5 species (lion, leopard, elephant, rhino and buffalo).
 The Sabie River is a dominant feature of southern Kruger and travelling along the banks can be very exciting.
 After about 3 hours, stop at a Camp where your guide will provide breakfast packs and allow time to relax.
 Continue on the mid-morning drive with cameras ready for anything crossing the road then visit a waterhole to look for birds, crocodile and animals drinking.
 Later stop for a lunch break, check out the curio shop then continue with the afternoon drive.
 Most animals (including lions) move from shady trees as it gets cooler & begin grazing.
 Arrive back at Sabie River Bush Lodge – cool off in the pool, have a refreshing drink & watch the African sunset from the deck.
 Your guide will arrange dinner in the Gecko Lapa restaurant which offers a set menu for the day.